Engagement through the Arts

 In addition to these overt benefits, participation in the arts also delivers a ‘hidden curriculum’, proving itself beneficial in improving confidence and self-esteem; enhancing motivation and resilience; as well as providing a sense of belonging in an environment that highly values team work and encourages the development of leadership.

-Ultimately, our goal is to not only enhance the future educational and vocational pathways of our participants in order to lead them to greater economic independence and empowerment, but also to improve their overall wellbeing; physically, socially and emotionally.
+Ultimately, our goal is to not only enhance the future education and vocational pathways of our participants in order to lead them to greater economic independence and empowerment, but also to improve their overall wellbeing; physically, socially and emotionally.

 We aim to raise the capacity of girls and young women, providing them with the skills and encouragement needed to make meaningful life choices and boldly chase their dreams with pride and purpose.